ianpreston/plasticmetal/README.md

     $ ./plasticmetal.py

-Plastic Metal will synthesize power chords as you strum your guitar controller.
-Each combination of frets you hold down whilst strumming will result in a different power chord being played.
+Plastic Metal will synthesize guitar chords as you strum your guitar controller.
+Each combination of frets you hold down whilst strumming will result in a different chord being played.

-Additionally, you can hold down the whammy bar to play only the root note of the power chord.

 ## Map files

-Plastic Metal determines which power chord should be played for each possible chord played on the guitar controller by using a map file.
+Plastic Metal will play a different chord depending on which frets you hold down on the guitar controller.
+To determine which chord (or note) should be played for each combination of frets held, it uses a map file.

+Map files are in windows INI format, with all options in the `[Chords]` section.

-Each map file is in windows INI format.
-All chords are specified in a format similar to this:
+Each chord definition takes a form similar to this:

-    10100=3
+    10100=E0,A2,D2

+The left side of the `=` sign specifies a fret state, or which frets must be held down for this rule to apply.
+The right side of the `=` sign specifies a chord specification (a comma-seperated list of note specifications), the notes that should be played when this chord is strummed on the guitar controller.

-The left side of the '=' sign defines the frets that are held down to play this chord.
-In this example, the green and yellow frets are held.
+The left side of the `=` sign specifies a fret state.
+There are five characters that represent the five frets.
+A `1` indicates a held fret and a `0` indicates a not held fret.
+In the above example, this definition defines what will be played when the green and yellow frets are held.

-The right side defines which power chord should be played.
-In the example, the 3rd fret of the E string will be the root note of the power chord.
+The right side of the `=` sign specifies which notes should be played when this chord is strummed.
+In the above example, three notes will be played: the open E string, the 2nd fret on the A string, and the 2nd fret on the D string.

-Thus, with this line in your map file, holding down the green and yellow buttons and strumming will result in Plastic Metal synthesizing a power chord on the 3rd fret of the E string.

-Here's another example:

-    00011=2

-In this example, when the blue and orange frets are held, a power chord will be played on the 2nd fret of the E string.
+There may be any number of chord definitions in a file.

 You can define which map file Plastic Metal reads by using the --mapfile option, like so: